Understanding the Chain of Command in Business

 When done right, a well-designed chain of command can help create better communication channels for everyone involved, since every employee understands who makes up their team — from senior executives all the way down to more junior team members — and what their responsibilities are.

-The Advantages of Establishing a Chain of Command in Your Business
+The Benefits of Establishing a Chain of Command in Your Business

-Establishing a corporate chain of command within your company has several advantages.
+Establishing a corporate chain of command within your company has several benefits.

 Eliminates Confusion